 A State Environmental Planning Policy (SEPP) Koala Habitat Protection now replaces SEPP 44 – Koala Habitat Protection (SEPP 44).

-The Koala Habitat Protection SEPP includes a new definition of ‘core koala habitat’, two maps to help protect koalas across NSW, and the most up-to-date tree species data.
+The Koala Habitat Protection SEPP includes a new definition for ‘core koala habitat’, two maps to help protect koalas across NSW, and the most up-to-date tree species data.

 The definition of ‘core koala habitat’ makes it easier for areas with demonstrated koala presence to be recognised and protected.
 Under the previous SEPP (SEPP 44) demonstrating an area contained core koala habitat – which required evidence of a resident population of koalas, with such attributes as breeding females with young and a historical record of the population – could be impractical and difficult to achieve.

-The Site Investigation Area for Koala Plans of Management Map makes it easier for councils to identify core koala habitat when preparing Koala Plans of Management.
+The Site Investigation Area for Koala Plans of Management Map will assist councils preparing Koala Plans of Management by focussing effort to identify core koala habitat in areas most likely to support koalas.

 The Koala Development Application Map will save landholders time and money by doing the work of a flora and fauna survey up front.
 This gives landowners clarity over whether they need to consider the SEPP’s development application criteria.